 “We create elevating experiences for the people we touch and significantly impact the world we work in.
 We will do this through a pioneering spirit and a caring, value-driven culture that fosters innovation, drives performance and ensures the highest global standards in everything we do.”

-M Moser helped to bring Titan’s vision to life by spearheading the workplace transformation, with tools such as interactive workshops, interviews, focus group activities and design.
+M Moser helped to bring Titan’s vision to life by spearheading the workplace transformation with interactive workshops, interviews, focus group activities and design.

 Titan’s corporate values played a significant role in determining the overall design language for the new campus, including: Total Customer Orientation, Employee Appreciation, Performance Culture & Teamwork, Creativity & Innovation, Passion for Excellence and Corporate Citizenship.

-Speaking about the inspiration behind the genesis of the design, Ramesh Subramaniam, Director for International Design revealed, “The seed of our design thought was taking the six values and translating them into something tangible, forming the basis of the design language; in this case, the defined form of a hexagon.
-This became the representative element connecting various spaces thereby creating a symbiotic relationship between the build architecture and the collaborative workspaces within.”
+Speaking about the inspiration behind the design, Ramesh Subramaniam, Director for International Design revealed, “We took Titan’s six business values and translated them into something tangible, forming the basis of the design language; in this case, the defined form of a hexagon.
+This became the representative element connecting various spaces to create a symbiotic relationship between the build architecture and the collaborative workspaces within.”

 Making an entrance